 Figure 1.
-The entire usable portions of the MEG (top) and HEG (bottom) first order spectra of ζ Pup.
+The entire usable portions of the MEG (top) and HEG (bottom) first order spectra of $\zeta$ Pup.
 The binning is native (2.5 mÅ for the HEG and 5 mÅ for the MEG).
 Vertical dashed lines in the data panels themselves represent the laboratory rest wavelengths of important lines.
 The lighter dotted lines on either side represent the Doppler shifts associated with the star's terminal velocity.
 Bold vertical lines between the two spectral plots indicate the lines we successfully fit with profile models (solid red) and lines we attempted to fit but which were too blended to extract meaningful model parameters (solid green).
 The helium-like triplets are indicated by dotted lines.
+For these, and all blended emission lines, we show only one of these red or green lines, and align it with the bluest emission line in the blend.

 Figure 2.
 Line profile models that incorporate isotropic porosity.
-Each panel shows profiles with $R{\rm o} = 1.5$ R{} and three different values of τ , $\tau = 1, 2, 8$.
-The terminal porosity length increases from zero in the top left panel (so, these models are non-porous) to $h{\infty} = 5$ R{}.
+Each panel shows profiles with $R{\rm o} = 1.5$ R\ and three different values of $\tau$ , $\tau = 1, 2, 8$ .
+The terminal porosity length increases from zero in the top left panel (so, these models are non-porous) to $h{\infty} = 5$ R\.
 Note that the effects of porosity are not significant until the porosity length is of order the stellar radius.